konecnyjakub/event-dispatcher/README.md

 count($logger->records); // 1
 ```

 Alternatively, if you only want to log dispatched events, you can just pass a PSR-3 logger to EventDispatcher's constructor.
-If it is set, the dispatch method will automatically use it log.
+If it is set, the dispatch method will automatically use it to log.

 ### Simple event dispatcher